Regional theater in the United States

 A regional theater or resident theater in the United States is a professional or semi-professional theater company that produces its own seasons.
 The term regional theater most often refers to a professional theater outside New York City.
-A regional theater may be a for-profit or not-for-profit entity and may be unionized or non-union.
+A regional theater may or may not be for profit or unionized.
+The term "playhouse" is often used to specifically denote this type of theater.